-50. Statistics.
-(II).-An analysis of the mathematical bases of statistical theory, together with the applications of derived formulas to the interpretation of data.
+50. (II).
+Statistics.-An analysis of the mathematical bases of statistical theory, together with the applications of derived formulas to the interpretation of data.
 Primarily for mathematics majors and those planning advanced work requiring statistics.
-Prerequisite: one semester of calculus.
+Prerequisite: One year of College Mathematics.